Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Interview/Practice2.md

     </plugins>
 </build>
 ```
-**Repositories**.

-Specifies custom or additional repositories for dependencies.
+**Repositories** - Specifies custom or additional repositories for dependencies.

 If your dependencies are not available in Maven Central, you can specify additional repositories to search for them.
 For instance, if  company has a private repository we can set it.
 ```xml